duckdb/pg_duckdb/docs/settings.md

 - **When `true`**: Unsupported `NUMERIC`s are converted to `DOUBLE` (may cause precision loss).
 - **When `false`**: Unsupported `NUMERIC`s cause an error.

 - **Default**: `false`
 - **Access**: General

+### `duckdb.unsafe_allow_mixed_transactions`

+Allows mixed transactions between DuckDB and PostgreSQL.
+This experimental setting enables transactions that modify data in both databases, but it may cause consistency issues and is not recommended for production use.

+- **Default**: `false`
+- **Access**: General